 So, you recycle.
 You try not to add to the junk that’s piling up in our landfills.

-And after you discard your rubbish, you don’t think about it ever again, because, hey, trash.
-Even if it’s not actually destined for the trash heap.
+And after you discard your rubbish, you don’t think about it ever again.

-But the items that you and I recycle end up, well, reincarnated in a way, not because they undergo a serious spiritual transformation (because they’re inanimate and therefore, like all inanimate objects, are total heathens), but because they can be made into new materials through processes that are enlightening to study.
+But the items that you and I recycle end up, well, reincarnated in a way, not because they undergo a serious transformation, but because they can be made into new materials through processes that are interesting to know more about.
 Recycling is about more than just rubber being made into more rubber.
-In particular, recycling gives manufacturers innovative ways to approach comfortable, durable fabric, including the fabric we use in some of our promotional items at Quality Logo Products.
+In particular, recycling gives manufacturers innovative ways to approach comfortable, durable fabric, including the fabric we use in some of our promotional items at Quality Logo Products®.

 Cotton: The Touch, the Feel, the Insane Amount of Fabric Sorting

-Some of the most practical recycled items we offer at QLP are bags made from cotton that’s been given a second chance, including our Recycled Cotton Market Bag and our Natural Recycled Cotton Messenger Bag.
+Some of the most practical recycled items we offer at Quality Logo Products® are bags made from cotton that’s been given a second chance, including our Recycled Cotton Market Bag and our Natural Recycled Cotton Messenger Bag.
 You may have seen these items on our site and wondered what our bags were before they were bags.
 In other words, where does recycled cotton come from?

 Recycled cotton comes from a number of sources, and what it’s recycled into depends a lot on what the original fabric item was and how much wear and tear it saw.